 What I have heard from residents is that SIS sites do concentrate unintended impacts, including litter, drug dealing, theft, sexual assault and violence.
 This observation has been substantiated by the Toronto Police and 311 statistics.
 It is therefore important that all levels of government work together and improve coordination to mitigate the root causes of poverty, mental health and addiction.
 This includes immediately providing deeply affordable housing and more mental health, addiction and harm reduction services—not less.

 To help address these impacts, I advocated and successfully secured a new Downtown East Enhanced 12-Month Action Plan to provide additional supports and service levels to our downtown communities.
 The 36-point action plan includes increasing city service and staff levels to respond to the crisis we are seeing play out in our downtown.
 It also includes hiring new outreach workers, providing more services to vulnerable residents and facilitating community safety training.
-This work, which was approved this summer by City Council, will feed into a 5-year action plan to address the root causes due out in early 2019.
+This work, which was approved in the summer of 2018 by City Council, will feed into a 5-year action plan to address the root causes due out in June 2019.

 Read my full statement on SIS.